Synthetify/synthetify-landing/src/blogPosts/bug-bounty.md

 We believe that the analytical view of independent researchers allows us to provide users with even better applications.

 To report a bug, contact us via email: **contact@synthetify.io** 📬
 Please notify us promptly before disclosing the vulnerability to the outside world, so that we can take the necessary measures.
 Practice responsible disclosure.

+**Bug Bounty Program concerns only bugs in smart contracts!**

 We'd like to ask you to not use any other form of communication to report bugs as this makes it much harder to track pending tickets.